Breaking Correlation Shift via Conditional Invariant Regularizer: Introduction

-With the defined CSV which controls the OOD generalization error, we propose to regularize the training process to improve the OOD generalization.
-To this end, we first design an estimator of the CSV with guaranteed approximation error under observable spurious attributes.
-However, spurious attributes may not be observable in practice.
-In this case, we estimate the CSV via another estimator independent of spurious attributes, which approximates a sharp upper bound of the CSV.
-We regularize the training process with one or the other estimator, depending on whether the spurious attributes are observable.
-In contrast to existing works \citep{sagawa2019distributionally,arjovsky2019invariant,seo2022information,krueger2021out}, our training objective can be computed without information on the spurious attributes, which makes it more applicable in practice.
+To improve OOD generalization, we regularize the training process with estimated CSV.
+With observable spurious attributes, we propose an estimator to CSV.
+However, such observable condition may be violated.
+In this case, we propose another estimator, which approximates a sharp upper bound of CSV.
+We regularize the training process with one of them, depending on whether the spurious attributes are observable.
+Our method improves the observable condition in \citep{sagawa2019distributionally}.

-Under some mild smoothness assumptions, the regularized training objective can be formulated as a specific non-convex concave minimax problem.
-Thus we can solve it via standard optimization technique.
-A stochastic gradient descent based algorithm with a provable convergence rate of order $\cO(T^{-2/5})$ is proposed to solve the problem, where $T$ is the number of iterations.
+Under mild smoothness assumptions, the regularized training objective can be formulated as a specific non-convex concave minimax problem.
+A stochastic gradient descent based algorithm with a provable convergence rate of order $\cO(T^{-2/5})$ is proposed to solve it, where $T$ is the number of iterations.